mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 Period | Milestones | Details
 ----------------|---------------------------------------------------|----
 -------------------------------------------------- ----
-Q2 2025 | Token Launch and Whitepaper Release | Official launch of Moheji
+Q2 2025 | Token Launch and Whitepaper Release | Official launch of moheji
 token; dissemination of whitepaper and core materials.
 Q3 2025 | Website, Wallet Integrations, Partnership Building| Development
 of an official website, integration with major Solana wallets, and